How do we support College Access?

-The Education Alliance is partnering with the West Virginia Higher Education Policy Commission to offer the “Cool Cash for College” contest.
-Current high school seniors who fill out a Promise Scholarship application and complete the Free Application for Federal Student Aid (FAFSA) will be enrolled in a contest where they can win prizes.
-40 lucky seniors will win a Grand Prize (Apple AirPods, a Mini Fridge, or a Wireless Printer) and 100 Second Prize winners who will receive $20 Cash.
+The Education Alliance partnered with the West Virginia Higher Education Policy Commission to offer the “Cool Cash for College” contest.
+High school seniors who filled out a Promise Scholarship application and completed the Free Application for Federal Student Aid (FAFSA) were enrolled in a contest where they won prizes.
+40 lucky seniors won a Grand Prize (Apple AirPods, a Mini Fridge, or a Wireless Printer) and 100 Second Prize winners received $20 Cash.
 Click here to learn more about the “Cool Cash for College” contest.

-Click here and join us in April for Virtual College Visits for West Virginia Middle Schools!
+Click here to learn about our 2021 Virtual College Visits for West Virginia Middle Schools!

 We know more West Virginia students need to go to college (e.g. certificate, 2 year, or 4 year) in order to meet future workforce needs.
 We also know research says starting conversations about careers and college in middle school is critical, especially for the many students whose families lack strong college connections.
 Since 2019, with grant funding from The Higher Education Policy Commission, The Education Alliance has supported middle school college visits.

 In 2021, due to COVID, The Education Alliance transitioned to Virtual College Visits for Middle Schools.
 Here are some initial results:

 For more information, contact Beth Bowden at 304-342-7850 (phone) or email@example.com.

 Click here to learn how students received assistance completing the FAFSA on College Bound Saturday.